Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 ### Register the extension

-The `registerExtension()` API registers the Identity extension with the Mobile Core extension.
+The `registerExtension()` API registers the Experience Platform extension with the Mobile Core extension.
 This API allows the extension to send and receive events to and from the Experience Platform Mobile SDK.

 In the Application file's `onCreate()` method, register the Mobile Core and the Experience Platform extensions.